 Our popular conception of a comfortable home library comes largely from the Jane Austen novels (or their film-adaptations): shelves of books in beautiful bindings, a comfortable chair by an open fire, and a glass of port on the side table.
 Unfortunately, the smoke from those fires will not have been very good for the books.
 It's better to keep your books away from an open fire (or from a kitchen) as the smell of smoke can permeate the pages, and the heat can dry out the bindings.

 6. Keep Food Away From Books.

-The biggest danger in combining food and book is not the stains, but damage from insects and rodents.
-Insects might come for the crumbs, but stay for the glue in your bindings; rodents will eat the covers themselves; and, both will leave droppings that stain.
+The biggest danger in combining food and books is not the stains, but damage from insects and rodents.
+Insects might come for the crumbs, but stay for the glue in your bindings; rodents will eat the covers themselves; and both will leave droppings that stain.

 7. Protective Plastic Covers.

 If you're going to handle your books, adding a protective plastic cover (often called a "mylar" cover, although that is just one of many brands) can be a very good idea.
 It will keep the jacket safe from spills, dust, and the oils from our fingers.
 If covers have delicate design elements, cut-outs, or raised elements, plastic covers can protect these from damage.

 If you decide to use a protective cover, choose an archival-quality polyester film, and chose at least a .005mm thickness (anything thinner will not be a great help).